-ASHRAE 90.1 Energy Standard for Buildings Except Low-Rise Residential Buildings applies to all projects [except low-rise residential which must comply with International Energy Conservation Code (IECC)].
-ASHRAE 189.1 Standard for the Design of High-Performance Green Buildings Except Low-Rise Residential Buildings has been replaced with the International Green Construction Code (IgCC), an industry standard created to consolidate and address sustainability and energy requirements.
-This UFC incorporates the sections of the IgCC mentioned herein when appropriate and determined to be life cycle cost effective.
+ASHRAE 90.1 Energy Standard for Buildings Except Low-Rise Residential Buildings applies to all projects [except low-rise residential which must comply with International Energy Conservation Code (IECC)].\1\/1/ This UFC incorporates the sections of the IgCC mentioned herein when appropriate and determined to be life cycle cost effective.
 Where the provisions of the IgCC meet the intent of the HPSB Guiding Principles, the provisions of the IgCC are referenced in this UFC as a means of compliance or provided as an alternative compliance pathway.
-These requirements are applicable to all new work and renovation projects, regardless of building type or configuration.
+These requirements are applicable to all new work\1\, comprehensive replacement, and sustainment, restoration, and modernization (SRM)/1/ projects, regardless of building type or configuration.